aidanwhiteley/books/README.md

 There is an Angular 1.x based front end that consumes the microservice that is available at https://github.com/aidanwhiteley

-The running application can be seen at TBC
+The running application can be seen at https://cloudybookclub.com/

 ## The name